grace-burke/Iris-Data-Set-Project/README.md

 |max   |        7.90  |      3.80   |      6.90    |    2.50    |

 ## Graphs
+Below are the histograms produced by the program when analysis has been carried out for each of the iris classes in turn.
+The histograms show the frequency of each value divided into bins of 0.2cm from 0cm to 8cm.
 ![Figure 1 - Histogram of All Iris Data](Images/IrisDatasetHistogram.png)
 ![Figure 2 - Histogram of Iris Setosa Data](Images/IrisSetosaHistogram.png)
 ![Figure 3 - Histogram of Iris Versicolor Data](Images/IrisVersicolorHistogram.png)